arkku/dotfiles/README.md

 ## Features

-This is an incomplete set of features, mainly as a reminder for myself when some years later I have forgetten what I set up. =)
+This is an incomplete set of features, mainly as a reminder for myself when some years later I have forgotten what I set up. =)

 ### Vim